 There are many mortgage options available in the UK, all with different features, fees & eligibility.

-We assess all the available options that are available to you and discuss, advise and recommend the most appropriate for your circumstances.
+We assess all the mortgage options available to you and discuss, advise and recommend the most appropriate for your circumstances.

-Here is an overview of the some of the most typical or popular.
+Here is an overview of the some of the most typical or popular mortgages.

 Fixed Rate Mortgages